Skip to content

 // Implementations:

-// - FileCheckpointStore → JSON file per source
+// - FileCheckpointStore → JSON file per source (default for CLI)

-// - InMemoryCheckpointStore → in-memory (for testing)
+// - InMemoryCheckpointStore → in-memory (for testing / library use)